mapbender/mapbender-workshop/MIGRATION_GUIDE.md

 * see list of deprecated features https://github.com/mapbender/mapbender-digitizer/releases/tag/1.4
 * see also https://github.com/mapbender/mapbender-digitizer/blob/1.4/Element/Digitizer.php
 * you find a demo in the workshop bundle https://github.com/mapbender/mapbender-workshop/blob/release/3.2/app/config/applications/mapbender_digitize_demo.yml
+* maxResults - is supported again to limit the number of features that are loaded to the application (if not defined all features will be used) (digitizer >=1.4.9)
 * font definitions see https://github.com/mapbender/mapbender/issues/1308
   - fontSize: 38 definition without px
   - labelxOffset: 18 (not supported in 3.2.3)